GalSim-developers/GalSim/README.md

     http://stackoverflow.com/

-Some of the GalSim devlopers have alerts set up to be automatically notified about questions with the 'galsim' tag, so there is a good change that your question will be answered.
+Some of the GalSim devlopers have alerts set up to be automatically notified about questions with the 'galsim' tag, so there is a good chance that your question will be answered.

 If you find something that you think is a bug, or if you have a suggestion